Agility and efficiency in digital payments drive financial inclusion and reduction of banking costs

 Digitalization drives innovation in the financial sector by promoting open banking models that facilitate interaction between entities and users.

-This environment energizes the market, stimulating continuous improvements in costs and quality for the benefit of consumers and businesses.
+This environment energizes the market, stimulating continuous improvements in costs and quality for the benefit of consumers and companies.

 Open banking models and new regulations